klahnakoski/pyLibrary/README.md

 Motivation
 ----------

+This library is born from my version of the `utils` library everyone makes.
+Only, instead of being utils that are specific to the task, these utils are for programming in general: They assume logs should be structured, all data should be JSONizable, and OO is preferred, and more.

 ### Python is a Little Crufty ###

 Python is awesome now, but it was originally a procedural language invented